rayfix/heartratetouch/source/blog/2014-12-26-first-review.html.md

 ---
-title: First Review
+title: appPicker Review
 date: 2014-12-26
-tags: review
+tags: review, apppicker
-public: false
 ---
- is the first to pick it up.
-It is pretty obvious from their analysis that they get what we are going for with this app--an easy way to measure your heart rate without a lot of distracting bells and whistles.
+Mark Bangs of appPicker wrote the <a href="http://www.apppicker.com/reviews/20640/heart-rate-touch-app-review-take-heart">first review Heart Rate Touch</a>.
+He concludes, "Heart Rate Touch is definitely one of the best heart rate measurement apps for iPhone and iPad at the moment, earning it a solid recommendation from me."
+Hard to argue with that.
+We agree. :)